christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - [x] Support local branch selection through `.NET user-secrets` on `Github:Branch` rather than checked-in local appsettings changes.
 - [x] Support local queue publication through a public Azurite queue endpoint configured locally, with the workflow publisher using a connection-string-based path only when the development-only override is present.
 - [x] Define the local verification procedure for this phase so it runs through the real local orchestrator start path, the real GitHub Actions workflow on a feature branch, and the real `GithubWorkflowInProgress` plus `GithubWorkflowCompleted` queue messages delivered back into local Azurite.
-- [x] Keep queue-based completion delivery dark or non-default until the per-environment cutover phase is complete.
+- [x] Keep queue-based completion delivery contained to the showcase workflow until the global rollout and cleanup phases are ready.
 - [x] Build the solution.
 - [x] Update the checklist for this phase.
 - [ ] If this phase produced file changes, create one commit on the current branch after verification passed.
-- [x] Feed forward workflow, storage-auth, and queue-publishing findings into Phases 4 through 7.
+- [x] Feed forward workflow, storage-auth, and queue-publishing findings into Phases 4 through 6.

 ### Verification